Do you have a hard time choosing colors for your landscaping?

 Think about a rainbow.
 Seven different colors that work together to create something more amazing than any of them by themselves.

-You don't have to use all of them, but they can be jumping off points for your decisions.
-Think about the colors: Red, orange, yellow, green, blue, indigo and violet.
+You don't have to use all of them, but they can be jumping-off points for your decisions.
+Think about red, orange, yellow, green, blue, indigo, and violet.

 What colors are you attracted to?
-Which ones do you simply hate?
+Which ones do you hate?
 Use your reaction to help plan your garden.
 Would you enjoy a few colors all mixed?
-Or, separate colors side by side?
-Remember that you can mix white flowers in to soften any color that you feel is possibly too garish for your tastes.
-At the same time, if your favorite color has a hard time standing out as much as you would like, consider framing it with some neutral greenery like ivy or another plant is known mainly for its leaves.
+Or, different colors side by side?
+Remember that you can mix white flowers to soften any color you feel is too flashy for your tastes.
+At the same time, if your favorite color has a hard time standing out as much as you would like, consider framing it with some neutral greenery like ivy or another plant that is known mainly for its leaves.
 Pachysandra Procumbens is easy to grow and can be found among our ground covers.